How to Become a Gerontological Nurse Practitioner

 People sometimes confuse Gerontological Nurse Practitioners with Geriatric Nurses or may assume they are the same.
 However, these two professions differ in educational requirements, certification, and earning potential.

 Geriatric Nurses are BSN-RNs who have earned a certification in gerontological nursing.
 Geriatric Nurses spend three to four years in school, but their earning potential and job outlook are less than that of a Gerontological Nurse Practitioner.

 Gerontological Nurse Practitioners earn their master’s degree, making them eligible for a higher level of certification in gerontology.
 An MSN deepens their knowledge and skills and qualifies them for leadership positions in the field.

 What Does a Gerontological Nurse Practitioner Do?

-Gerontological nurses work alongside physicians and social workers to provide individualized care to their patients.
+Gerontological Nurses work alongside physicians and social workers to provide individualized patient care.
 As stated before, they can also provide psychosocial care for patients struggling with any mental health issues they may be experiencing throughout their care.

 Gerontological Nurse Practitioner: Day-to-Day Responsibilities

 Some of the day-to-day responsibilities of Gerontological Nurse Practitioners include: